mollie/laravel-cashier-mollie/docs/01-installation.md

         }
     ```

-6. Schedule a periodic job to execute the `cashier:run` command.
+6. Schedule a periodic command to execute the `CashierRun` command.
 When processing lots of orders, consider increasing the job frequency to prevent hitting Mollie's rate limiter.

     ```php
-    $schedule->command('cashier:run')
+    use Illuminate\Support\Facades\Schedule;
+    use Laravel\Cashier\Console\Commands\CashierRun;

+    Schedule::command(CashierRun::class)
         ->hourly() // run as often as you like (daily, monthly, every minute, ...)
         ->withoutOverlapping(); // make sure to include this
     ```